Jake* is 20 years old and has helped to care for his younger brother, who has autism and epilepsy, since he was aged four.

 Outside university, his local Carers Trust Network Partner has helped Jake at various times.
 This has included providing him with a break from his caring role and a chance to do different activities.

 It has also helped him access opportunities to raise awareness of the issues facing young adult carers.
-Jake is involved with NIACE’s national Young Adult Carers Policy Forum, in which he contributes to discussions about policy changes affecting carers, and is on the Carers Trust Media Panel.
+Jake is involved with NIACE’s national Young Adult Carers Policy Forum, in which he contributes to discussions about policy changes affecting carers.

 * Identities and photos of carers have been changed in the interest of privacy.